 Let's begin with those of us who say we are never afraid.
 We are usually men - men who like to think that we are "real men."
 When we say "I'm never afraid," what we actually mean is, "I am so full of fear that I'm even afraid to say I'm afraid."

-Part of accepting that we are beyond human aid is learning that the statement "I'm never afraid" is the password to a life of ongoing fear and misery ... or to a possible death sentence.
+For us members who practice Steps 10 and 11 constantly, the statement "I'm never afraid" is the password to a life of ongoing fear and misery ... even to a possible death sentence.

 Most of us use these from time to time so that we can weasel out of saying "I'm afraid."
 Instead, we say "I'm a little concerned about ...." or "This has been on my mind recently ...." or "I've been noticing that ...."